-This course is designed to provide the student with the degree of skill necessary for employment as a data entry operator.
-Emphasis is placed on key-to-diskette and on-line data entry.
+This course is designed to provide the student with knowledge of data entry terminology and skill in punched card, key-to-diskette, and on-line data entry.
+Equipment used includes IBM 3742, IBM 129, IBM 5/34, and Radio Shack TRS-80.
 Prerequisite: BUS 0101 or equivalent.